janxdu/Blog/source/_posts/UsageOfSemaphoreInJava.md

 categories: Back-End
 ---

 Recently I needed to prepare a presentation about Java thread at the weekly meeting.
 I intended to present the usage of Semaphore, which is a way of mutual exclusion to guarantee concurrency correction.
 In early version of JDK, the Synchronize symbol is the only way that provides data synchronization at function and block level.
-However, it provides a package named `java.utils,concurrent.locks` since JDK1.6, which contains seinor features for the same intention, including interrupitable at waiting and fair lock and etc. In it, `AbstractQueuedSynchronizer` provides a framework for implementing blocking locks and related synchronizers (semaphores, events, etc) that rely on first-in-first-out (FIFO) wait queues.
-We will see an implenment of `AbstractQueuedSynchronizer`--`Semaphore` to analysis the essentail idea of it and its usage.
+However, it provides a package named `java.utils,concurrent.locks` since JDK1.6, which contains senior features for the same intention, including interruptible at waiting and fair lock and etc. In it, `AbstractQueuedSynchronizer` provides a framework for implementing blocking locks and related synchronizers (semaphores, events, etc) that rely on first-in-first-out (FIFO) wait queues.
+We will see an implement of `AbstractQueuedSynchronizer`--`Semaphore` to analysis the essential idea of it and its usage.
 The simplest usage of `Semaphore` are:
 - acquire(): Acquires a permit from this semaphore, blocking until one is available, or the thread is interrupted.
 - release(): Releases a permit, returning it to the semaphore.
 We will mainly discuss  the two process by an example of imitating a situation of depositing into bank.
 Supposes there are two bank tellers in the bank, six customers want to deposit, so they need to line up.

 ```java
  /**
      * Bank account Entity